Why Your Nails Peel and How to Treat Them

 - Avoid cutting or pulling off the layers of your nails so as to not further damage what’s left of your nail.

-- Use a special nail file and slowly rub over them, removing the flaky layers.
-This will leave them smoother.
-We do not recommend doing this very frequently because it will leave your nails very thin.
+- Use a special nail file and slowly rub it over your nails to remove the flaky layers.
+This will leave them smoother, however, we don’t recommend doing this very frequently because it will leave your nails very thin.

 - Moisten a cotton ball with olive oil and rub it over your nails.
-This will moisturize them and seal the flakes so your nails won’t peel even more.
+As a result, this will moisturize them and seal the flakes so your nails won’t peel even more.

-- Strengthening nail cream: use 2 tablespoons of olive oil, 1 tablespoon of pure Honey, a pinch of salt and 1 egg yolk.
+Use 2 tablespoons of olive oil, 1 tablespoon of pure honey, a pinch of salt and 1 egg yolk.
 Mix all ingredients together and apply to your nails.
 Allow to act for 20 minutes and then rinse with warm water.
 Repeat three times a week.

-- Extra-virgin olive oil: Submerge your nails in a bowl with this oil for several minutes before going to bed.
-Or, moisten a cotton ball with it and massage your nails every nigh.
-Mixing this oil with almond oil would make a perfect complement for creating stronger nails (two tablespoons of each oil).
-Apply to your nails and cuticles and let set for 10 minutes.
+Submerge your nails in a bowl of extra virgin olive oil for several minutes before going to bed or moisten a cotton ball with it and massage your nails every night.

-- “Recharging” strengthener: If you’ve already bought a strengthener at the pharmacy or beauty stores, add one clove of minced garlic to the bottle, 5 drops of lemon juice and 5 drops of white iodine.
-Mix well and let set for 2 days.
+If you’ve already bought a strengthener at the pharmacy or beauty stores, add one clove of minced garlic to the bottle, 5 drops of lemon juice and 5 drops of white iodine.
+Then, mix well and let sit for 2 days.
 Finally, apply this strengthener every day for the following two weeks.

-- Onion: cut an onion in half and place your nails inside for five minutes.
-Allow to dry in open air.
+Cut an onion in half and place your nails inside for five minutes.
+Then, allow to dry outside in the fresh air.